DudJuz/EE520project/README.md

 Key Development Challenges
 ===
-This project is one of the most interesting and hand-on projects but I still had several difficult times to conquer some features including maze development, control optimization and ghost featuring. <br />
+This project is one of the most interesting and hand-on projects but I still had several difficult times to conquer some features including maze development and control optimization <br />

 -Maze Development: Constructing  this maze spent 40% of the time on this project.
 I first tried to draw a rough sketch on a paper and then I realized it is extremely difficult to put coordination and shape correctly in code.
 In the end, I used AutoCAD to draw the maze I wanted and get all the coordination accurately.
 Maze development definitely is a challenge.
+-Control Optimization: Although general control logic is provide from sample code, I want to add extra feature to gain the user experiance including acclaracing when press a button, teleport the robot when collides with ghost.
+Problems were solved by hours reseearching.
+A helpful post from stack overflow providing ideas to solve the problems.